vhrbhakta/JewellersInvoice/README.md

 ## More Details

 This app is designed to have calls to an API that will update the current value of specific jewelry items.
 This API call would replace the values in the Invoice Items fragment.
+Retrofit was used to handle the HTTP API calls along with the Gson converter.
 This app is also designed to have a Room Database with ViewModels and ViewModelFactories to pass information between fragments and to get data from the database.
 This app is also designed to have a pdf reader and generator so the User can download the invoices they create.